inworld-ai/voice-agent-node/README.md

 ## Features

-### Knowledge Base
+### Knowledge

-The voice agent supports a knowledge base system that allows you to provide domain-specific information to the agent.
+The voice agent supports a knowledge system that allows you to provide domain-specific information to the agent.
 When enabled, the agent can retrieve relevant knowledge records based on the user's input to provide more accurate and contextual responses.

 #### How It Works